 Whether you’ll actually need more than those acquired through the process followed thus far really depends on the competition.
 If you’re a pizza shop in the center of a large city like Philadelphia, the competition is going to be tough and you’ll need lots of citations.
 But even if you already have more citations that your competition, keep trying to get more.
 Always try to stay one-step ahead of everyone else.

 There are several excellent local SEO bloggers that have inventoried the best sites on which to obtain local citations (online mentions of your business name and address or business name and phone number).
 My personal favorite is this list of Definitive Local Search Citations because the author, Phil Rozek, lists citation sources for more than just the US.
 He includes the most popular and influential citation sources for Canada, the UK, Australia, specific industries, and events as well.

 Citations can come from anywhere although ones from a similar category and/or location, or ones from highly popular and authoritative sites help your visibility and rankings most.
 One of the best ways to find new citation sources is to look at who’s mentioning your competitors.
-Whitespark, a local search company in Edmonton Alberta, offers a subscription tool which can be used to research your competitors’ citations for $200 – $300 a year (Spring 2014 prices).
+Whitespark, a local search company in Edmonton Alberta Canada, offers a subscription tool which can be used to research your competitors’ citations for free and little money ($200 – $300 a year).
 It’s called the Local Citation Finder.
 Whitespark also offers a highly recommended paid service where they will manually procure citations on your behalf.

 Step 5: Obtain Reviews

 Reviews help boost your local rankings.
 Even negative reviews are helpful.
 What’s more, people trust online reviews.
 According to this year’s Local Consumer Review Survey (2012), approximately 72% of consumers trust online reviews as much as a personal recommendation.
 Fifty-two percent said positive online reviews make them more likely to use a local business.